 - A few years ago on my birthday my Aunt made a supplication for my health, happiness and a good husband who would take care of me.
 My mother exclaimed that if I got married, who would look after her?
 My aunt was appalled and upset and scolded her.

-- I belly laughed because I realised then that my mother was pleased with me as a her daughter, Alhamdulillah.
-My purpose; as the daughter of the woman who was placed in an induced state of unconsciousness for three days to heal after nearly dying from a hemorrhage after giving birth to me by C-section after 26 hours of labour; was by her own words, to take care of her.
+- I belly laughed because I realised then that my mother was pleased with me as her daughter, Alhamdulillah.
+My purpose; as the daughter of the woman who was placed in an induced state of unconsciousness for three days to heal after nearly dying, from a hemorrhage after giving birth to me by C-section after 26 hours of labour; was by her own words, to take care of her.